rzarebapwr/Blockchain/blockchains/cpp_blockchain/test/lib/googletest-master/googletest/docs/advanced.md

 If you are building a testing utility on top of googletest, you'll want to test your utility.
 What framework would you use to test it? googletest, of course.

-The challenge is to verify that your testing utility reports failures correctly.
+The challenge is to verifySignature that your testing utility reports failures correctly.
 In frameworks that report a failure by throwing an exception, you could catch the exception and assert on it.
 But googletest doesn't use exceptions, so how do we test that a piece of code generates an expected failure?